-Governmental Funds.
+Governmental Fund.
 The focus of the Academy's governmental funds is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the Academy's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of the end of the current fiscal year, the Academy's governmental funds reported combined ending fund balances of \$2,926,445, an increase of \$287,302 in comparison with the prior year.
-Approximately 38.6 percent (\$1,130,583) constitutes unassigned fund balance that is available for spending at the Academy's discretion.
-The remainder of fund balance (\$1,795,862) is not available for new spending because it is either 1) nonspendable (\$36,220) or 2) restricted (\$1,602,644).
+As of the end of the current fiscal year, the Academy's governmental funds reported combined ending fund balances of \$3,608,858, an increase of \$682,413 in comparison with the prior year.
+Approximately 38.6 percent (\$1,859,253) constitutes unassigned fund balance that is available for spending at the Academy's discretion.
+The remainder of fund balance (\$1,749,605) is not available for new spending because it is either 1) nonspendable (\$9,724) or 2) restricted (\$1,739,881).

 The General fund is the chief operating fund of the Academy.
-At the end of the current year, unassigned fund balance of the General fund was \$1,130,583, while total fund balance was \$1,327,771.
+At the end of the current year, unassigned fund balance of the General fund was \$1,859,253, while total fund balance was \$1,873,122.
 As a measure of the General fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 16.6 percent of total General fund expenditures, while total fund balance represents approximately 19.5 percent of that same amount.

-The fund balance of the Academy's General fund increased \$660,156 during the current fiscal year.
-This was mainly due to the loans issued of \$693,752.
+Unassigned fund balance represents 27.1 percent of total General fund expenditures, while total fund balance represents approximately 27.3 percent of that same amount.
+The fund balance of the Academy's General fund increased \$545,351 during the current fiscal year.
+This was mainly due to positive budget variances for expenses in a majority of the school programs.

-The Building Company Special Revenue fund has a total fund balance of \$1,598,499.
-The decrease in fund balance during the current year was \$372,854, and was mainly the result of revenues from local sources exceeding debt service and other expenditures.
+The Building Company Special Revenue fund has a total fund balance of \$1,657,806.
+The fund balance increased \$59,307 during the current year which can mainly be attributed to revenue from local sources exceeding current year debt service expenditures.

-The Food Service Special Revenue fund had a total fund balance of \$175.
-The fund balance was unchanged from the prior year and a transfer of \$16,921 was initiated to eliminate the current year deficiency of expenditures over revenues.
+The Food Service Special Revenue fund had a total fund balance of \$77,930.
+The fund balance increased \$77,755 during the year and no transfer from the general fund was required.